taberkkaya/CleanArch.Template/README.md

 ✔️ Scalable DI setup via Scrutor

-## 🧠 Inspired By

-This project was implemented by following the tutorial series by _[Taner Saydam](https://www.youtube.com/watch?v=byiN2UZXXJQ&t=6247s)_ on YouTube.

-### 📺 Taner Saydam Clean Architecture Series

-Credits to Taner for the awesome series that laid the foundation for this template.

 ---

 ### ✨ Contribution

-Feel free to fork this repository and contribute your improvements.
+> Feel free to fork this repository and contribute your improvements.

 ---

 ### 🪪 License

-This project is open-source and available under the MIT License.
+> This project is open-source and available under the MIT License.

+---

+### 🧠 Inspired By

+> This project is inspired by the work of [Taner Saydam](https://github.com/TanerSaydam).
+> Check out his GitHub profile and repositories for more: https://github.com/TanerSaydam

 ---